-This post-closure plan is limited to Ponds 0-8 at BC Cobb; a separate, identical post-closure plan was developed for the Bottom Ash Pond.
-It is logical that for simplicity and improved compliance, Ponds 0-8 and the Bottom Ash Pond will ultimately utilize one post-closure plan because of the proximity and identical nature of the plans.
+This post-closure plan is limited to the Bottom Ash Pond at DE Karn.
 The intent of the post-closure plan is to assure that integrity and effectiveness of the final cover is maintained over the 30-year post-closure care period.
-Ponds 0-8 are anticipated to be certified closed by January 1, 2024, which would result in the 30-year post-closure care period lasting through 2053 if the site is operating under detection monitoring.
+The Bottom Ash Pond is anticipated to be certified closed by January 1, 2024, which would result in the 30-year post-closure care period lasting through 2053 if the site is operating under detection monitoring.